MicrosoftDocs/mesh-docs/mesh/Setup/Content/setup-m365-mesh.md

 For help, see the [immersive spaces in mesh licensing Troubleshooting and FAQs](../../Resources/mesh-troubleshooting.md#what-are-the-license-requirements-for-immersive-spaces-in-mesh).

-### Firewall and endpoint requirements for Microsoft Mesh

 [!INCLUDE [Include file for the custom immersive spaces ports and firewall requirements in Mesh article](../../Includes/custom-immersive-spaces-ports-firewall.md)]

 ## Configure access to Mesh using service plans